Call: 708-425-9080

 |

 The hydraulic pressure test is inherently safer than an pneumatic test in that a failure in hydro-static pressure testing would mean a few drips on the floor.
-A failure on a pneumatic test could result in a catastrophic explosion.
-There are some instances where a pneumatic test is preferred or required in that exposure to the hydraulic fluid could pose issues to the quality requirements of the chamber.
-The minimum required test pressure for a hydro-static test is: Minimum Pneumatic Test Pressure = 1.3 x MAWP x LSR - MAWP = Maximum Allowable Working Pressure - LSR = Smallest ratio of the allowable stress at test temperature to the allowable stress at the design temperature of the materials used in the vessel construction.
-Once the hydro-static test is complete the vessel is drained and disassembled so that it can be thoroughly cleaned.
+A failure in hydrostatic pressure testing would result in a few drips on the floor, whereas a failure in a pneumatic test could lead to a catastrophic explosion.
+However, there are instances where a pneumatic test is preferred or required, as exposure to the hydraulic fluid could compromise the chamber's quality requirements.
+The minimum required test pressure for a hydrostatic test is: Minimum Pneumatic Test Pressure = 1.3 x MAWP x LSR - MAWP = Maximum Allowable Working Pressure - LSR = Smallest ratio of the allowable stress at test temperature to the allowable stress at the design temperature of the materials used in the vessel construction.
+Once the hydrostatic test is complete, the vessel is drained and disassembled for thorough cleaning.
 The vessel is then reassembled and packaged for shipment. |